bgoonz/gists-revamp/by-extension/markdown/Web-Dev-Glossary (2).md

 **WEBSITE ADDRESS** : This is the location of your website and is normally typed as [http://www.the-name-of-the](http://www.the-name-of-the) website.com

-**WHITE SPACE:** This term is commonly mistaken for actual “white” colored space.
+**WHITE SPACE:** This term is commonly mistaken for actual “white " colored space.
 White space could be red, green or any color.
 It refers to the space around elements.
 White space allows the elements to stand out to the user.